Cloud-Schoolz/backend/README.md

 3. Homepage for `volunteer` to view their `tasks` from an `admin`.

 4. Homepage for `student`s to see the profiles of all registered `volunteers`.
-They can search by their listed `availability time`s, or their `country`.
+They can search by their listed `country`.